 Mandarin Fish Dives

-We haven’t mentioned this stunning and ornate looking critter here because w thought it deserved a Blog all of its own!
-Mandarin fish dives are held at Two Fish Divers Lembeh, Bunaken, Gili Air and are coming soon at Two Fish Divers South Lombok.
+We haven’t mentioned this stunning and ornate looking critter here because we thought it deserved a Blog all of its own!
+Mandarin fish dives are held at Two Fish Divers Lembeh, Bunaken and are coming soon at Two Fish Divers South Lombok.
 To find out more about our mandarin fish dives and facts and information about this incredible species and it’s unique sunset mating rituals, click here.

 Want to make great savings?
 Check out our SPECIAL OFFERS HERE!

-If you’d like to make an enquiry or to ask us any questions about night diving or making a booking for after the Coronavirus lockdown then fill in the form below and we will get right back to you.
+If you’d like to make an enquiry or to ask us any questions about night diving or making a booking, fill in the form below and we will get right back to you.
 We are offering maximum flexibility on bookings and great discounts so that you can save and rest assured that you can switch dates if needed!